DataSystemsGroupUT/dataeng/FlumeJava.md

 ### Solution

 - FlumeJava is a new system that aims to support the development of data-parallel pipelines.
--  abstract away the details of how data is represented, including whether the data is represented as an in-memory data structure
+- Abstract away the details of how data is represented, including whether the data is represented as an in-memory data structure
 - FlumeJava evaluation is lazy: The invocation of a parallel operation does not actually run the operation, but instead simply records the operation and its arguments in an internal execution plan graph structure.

 ### FlumeJava Workflow